-This EUT was tested in three different positions.
-They are bottom face of tablet PC, Edge1, Edge2.
+This EUT was tested in two different positions.
+They are bottom face of tablet PC and Edge4.
 In these positions, the surface of EUT is touching with phantom 0 cm gap.
+Please refer to Appendix E for the test setup photos.